Community and Ministry

 All women of the parish are members of the ACW.
 Come into the church on any day of the week and you will likely find one or more women busy doing something.
-They may be in the kitchen catering a luncheon, preparing for a camping trip or card party, making pies or even preparing for a Victorian Tea.
+They may be in the kitchen catering a luncheon, preparing for a camping trip, making pies or even preparing for a Victorian Tea.
 Women of the Chancel Guild may be upstairs preparing the altar for a church service.

 The ACW meets from September to June on the 3rd Wednesday of every month in the St. Martha’s room at noon.
 All are invited to bring lunch, join in the fun and fellowship, and be a part of all we do.
 While we may be busy working, the time is spent laughing, having fun and just being there for each other.